 Travelers will really appreciate the vast library of local restaurants, events, activities, and bars, including must-try places curated by local experts, Google, and a handful of publishers.
 It even helps you navigate inside places like malls, airports, stadiums, and buildings.
 You can save a list of favorite places for future reference, and share those lists with friends.
 Or create a shortlist of options and circulate to your friends, so they can all cast votes to decide where to meet for dinner or a drink.
 The footprint is global — and reliable, and it also includes offline maps to search and navigate via your device’s GPS without Wi-Fi or data coverage.
 Other Google features, like street view and satellite images, are also baked into the app.
 And, perhaps best of all, it’s free.

-Best for Dodging Traffic (and Cops and Traffic Cams): Waze
+Best for Dodging Traffic (and Cops): Waze

 A relatively recent acquisition by Google, Waze uses the same real-time traffic data found in the company's own app.
 Waze distinguishes itself, however, with a more playful interface and a heavy emphasis on driving — or, more specifically, avoiding traffic, speed cameras, police traps, and other obstacles.
 If the data shows there’s unexpected traffic, an accident, or other hazards, it’ll suggest alternate routes that may seem counter-intuitive or obtuse (head down this suburban street), but they always save time.
 The app also has elements of gamification, letting you add to the sea of data it processes by reporting cops, accidents, or other obstacles.